uber/piranha/README.md

 Piranha is a tool to automatically refactor code related to stale flags.
 At a higher level, the input to the tool is the name of the flag and the expected behavior, after specifying a list of APIs related to flags in a properties file.
 Piranha will use these inputs to automatically refactor the code according to the expected behavior.

+Currently, Piranha is used to refactor Java code.
+We plan on supporting other languages soon.

 ## Installation

 ### Overview